 - There is no system functionality tied to this setting.

-- Spendable in Checking - If checked, the fund spendable balance will be kept within the checking account.
+Spendable In Checking - If checked, the spendable balance of the fund will be kept in the checking account.

 - This is only applicable if the manage cash feature is turned on.